The Con That Turned the World Against America

 You can be sure that billions in losses—all as a result of what amounts to a con—will not pass without a response.
 International backlash is growing.

-“The entire world is growing in its disgust for having been defrauded,” said economic analyst Jim Willie.
+“The entire world is growing in its disgust for having been defrauded,” says economic analyst Jim Willie.
 “French, British, German, Japanese and Chinese banks have been harmed from ingesting falsely labeled food items.
-What was sold as AAA-rated milk products was actually highly toxic acid …” (321gold.com, September 7).
+What was sold as ‘AAA’ rated milk products was actually highly toxic acid ….”

 For example, in a foreign-policy speech on August 27, French President Nicolas Sarkozy called for an enhanced global rule book to avoid financial crises—a rule book governing America.
-Sarkozy, who has vowed to “moralize financial capitalism,” said America’s crisis could recur if “the leaders of major countries” did not take “concerted action to foster transparency and regulation of international markets” (International Herald Tribune, August 28).
+Sarkozy, who has vowed to “moralize financial capitalism,” said America’s crisis could recur if “the leaders of major countries” did not take “concerted action to foster transparency and regulation of international markets.”

 Peter Bofinger, a member of the German government’s economic advisory board, agrees.
-“We need an international approach, and the United States needs to be part of it,” he said (New York Times, August 29).
+“We need an international approach, and the United States needs to be part of it,” he said.

-Dick Bryan, a professor of economics at the University of Sydney, also said the world must respond.
-“There is the need to challenge the sovereignty of national regulators,” he said.
-“Why should the rules of lending in the U.S. be left to U.S. regulators when the consequences go everywhere?”
-In this globalized world, “a problem in one location is a problem everywhere,” he added (ibid.).
+Dick Bryan, a professor of economics at the University of Sydney, says the world must respond as well. “[T]here is the need to challenge the sovereignty of national regulators—why should the rules of lending in the U.S. be left to U.S. regulators when the consequences go everywhere?” he said.
+In this globalized world, “a problem in one location is a problem everywhere.”

 If and how long Washington can resist international pressure is unclear.
-So far its response has been that it wants “no form of oversight,” according to Kenneth Rogoff, a former chief economist of the International Monetary Fund (ibid.).
+So far the response from Washington is that it wants “no form of oversight.”

 But a new global rule book may be the least of America’s worries.